 Aligner Cut

 Invisalign uses attachments to anchor their aligners and apply the same force, but when ClearCorrect also uses attachments, their force could surpass that of Invisalign.
-Regarding appearance, a straight cut overlaps your gums and can make your aligners slightly more visible.
+Regarding appearance, a straight cut overlaps your gums and might make your aligners slightly more visible.

 Attachments